kingsplayground/BetterSinkholes/README.md

 | `TeleportDistance` | float | 0.7f | Distance from a sinkhole where it teleports you to the pocket dimension.
 Set it to higher than 0!|
 | `TeleportMessage` | string | '' | Set it to '' to disable sinkhole teleport message.
 Can use Unity's RichText. |
 | `TeleportMessageDuration` | ushort | 0 | Duration of the sinkhole teleport message, when teleport message is not null. |

+## What happened to the original plugin?
+The original plugin was made by [Blackruby](https://github.com/rby-blackruby/BetterSinkholes) but was unfortunately discontinuted by him.
+This repo will be supported by myself (Thomasjosif) and you can expect any further updates and support to stem from here.
+Please do not message blackruby as he is no longer willing to support the game.